-A club's funds will be unfrozen when the Clubs and Societies Office determines this to be so.
+A club's funds will be unfrozen when the Clubs and Societies Office determines this to be so, and the decision is ratified by State Council.

 6. Deadline for Recouping Expenditure

 Club's must present to the Clubs and Societies Office details of expenditure to be recouped from the Grant Committee within three (3) months of the date of approval of the application unless an extension is specifically asked for and approved by the Clubs and Societies Office and or the Grant Committee.